 Manuscripts are peer-reviewed by reviewers according to "Editorial and Peer Review Processes" (See II.
 Editorial Policies).
-Decisions of the editors are final.
+Decisions of the Editor-in-chief is final.
 Authors will receive page proofs of their articles before publication, and should answer all queries and carefully check all editorial changes at this point.